xoxoffy/video-stream-app/README.md

-A simple app that lets the user log in and stream
+A simple app that lets the user log in using OAuth and stream